Toni500github/customfetch/README.md

 >To check if it's enabled or not, run "cufetch --version"

 ## Depends

-need to install `libprocps`

-with GUI support install: `gtk3 gtkmm3 libprocps`
+currently nothing, if need to install with GUI support install: `gtk3 gtkmm3`

 ## Installation
 ### Arch and based (unstable) (AUR)